sesamyab/docs/docs/products/checkout/generate-links.md

 There are two required parameters you need to include in every Sesamy checkout URL:

 - `client-id`: This identifies the publisher.
 Contact Sesamy support to get your client-id.
-- `sku`: This is the "store keeping unit" with is the id of the product.
+- `sku` or `url`: Either the sku (Store Keeping Unit), which is the id of the product, or the url of product is required.

 ## Optional Parameters